-FG consists of two concession companies, one company for Cluster A named "Fraport Regional Airports of Greece A S.A." ("Fraport Greece A", FGA) and one company for Cluster B named "Fraport Regional Airports of Greece B S.A." ("Fraport Greece B", FGB).
+FG consists of two concession companies with their corporate seats in Athens, one company for Cluster A named "Fraport Regional Airports of Greece A S.A." ("Fraport Greece A", FGA) and one company for Cluster B named "Fraport Regional Airports of Greece B S.A." ("Fraport Greece B", FGB).

 Fraport Regional Airports of Greece Management Company S.A.
-(FGM), is acting as management company and is responsible for central functions on behalf of Fraport Greece A and Fraport Greece B, such as employment of personnel and contracting of advisors and/or suppliers.
+(FGM), is acting as management company and is responsible for central functions on behalf of Fraport Greece A and Fraport Greece B, such as employment of staff and contracting of advisors and/or suppliers.

-FGM employs 203 persons, whereas a total of 289 persons are employed by FGA at the 7 airports of Cluster A (July 2022).
+FGM employs 203 persons, whereas a total of 268 persons are employed by FGB at the 7 airports of Cluster A (July 2022).